fancompute/ceviche/README.md

 The `ceviche` directory contains everything needed.

-To get the FDFD and FDTD tools, import directly `from ceviche import fdtd, fdfd_ez, fdfd_hz`
+To get the FDFD and FDTD simulators, import directly `from ceviche import fdtd, fdfd_ez, fdfd_hz, fdfd_ez_nl`

+To get the differentiation, import `from ceviche import jacobian`.

 `constants.py` contains some constants `EPSILON_0`, `C_0`, `ETA_0`, `Q_E`, which are needed throughout the package

-`utils.py` contains a few useful functions, more to be added later.
+`utils.py` contains a few useful functions for plotting, autogradding, and various other things.

 ### Examples

-A few examples are given in `examples`.
+There are many demos in the `examples` directory, which will give you a good sense of how to use the package.

 ### Tests

 Tests are located in `tests`.
 To run, `cd` into `tests` and

+    python -m unittest

- `python -m unittest` to run all or
+to run all or

+    python specific_test.py

- `python specific_test.py` to run a specific one.
+to run a specific one.
 Some of these tests involve visual inspection of the field plots rather than error checking on values.

+To run all of the gradient checking functions, run

+    bash tests/test_all_gradients.sh

 ## Citation

-If you use this for your work, please cite
+If you use this for your research or work, please cite

     @article{hughes2018adjoint,
       title={Adjoint method and inverse design for nonlinear nanophotonic devices},